Last of the Summer Wine: Crew

 Every episode of Last of the Summer Wine was written by Roy Clarke.
 The Comedy Playhouse pilot and all episodes of the first series were produced and directed by James Gilbert.
 Bernard Thompson produced and directed the second series of episodes in 1975.
 In 1976, Sydney Lotterby took over as producer and director.
-He directed all but two episodes of the third series – Ray Butt directed "The Great Boarding House Bathroom Caper" and "Cheering up Gordon".
+He directed every episode of the third series, except for "The Great Boarding House Bathroom Caper" and "Cheering up Gordon".
 Lotterby directed two further series before departing the show in 1979.
 In 1981, Alan J. W. Bell took over as producer and director.
 Bell, in an effort to get each scene exactly right, was known for his use of more film and more takes than his predecessors and for using wider angles that feature more of the local Holmfirth landscape.

 In 1983, Lotterby returned to the show at the insistence of Brian Wilde, who preferred Lotterby's use of tight shots focused on the trio as they talked rather than Bell's wide-angle scenes.
 Lotterby produced and directed one additional series before departing again the same year.
 Bell then returned to the show beginning with the 1983 Christmas special and produced and directed all episodes of the show to the end of the 31st series.

 In 2008, Bell announced that he had quit as producer of Last of the Summer Wine.
 Citing differences with the BBC and his dislike of their indifference towards the series, Bell said, "I have now decided I will not do it again.
 I have had enough of the BBC's attitude."
 The announcement came following rumours initiated by Bell that the corporation would not commission another series of episodes following the 30th series and their indecision regarding a possible one-off special.
 However, on 26 June 2009, the BBC announced that it had recommissioned the show for a 31st series with Bell continuing as producer and director.